 Glynwood’s Cider Project began in 2010 with a travel exchange between producers of hard cider and apple spirits from France and the Hudson Valley.
 The vanguard of local cider makers who joined that trip returned with a shared vision to establish cider as the signature beverage of our region.

 We have since launched a series of initiatives and collaborations through our Cider Project that have broadened opportunities for New York’s apple growers and have increased the production of cider throughout the region and the state.

 We created Cider Week in 2010 as a way to connect trade professionals to farm-based cider producers, while also increasing public awareness and appreciation.
 That collaboration led us to co-found the New York Cider Association, the first statewide trade association for cider.
 Cider Weeks now occur in four areas of New York State, led by the NYCA, including Cider Week Hudson Valley.
-To support awareness of ciders in our own region, we created Ciders of the Hudson Valley.

 Currently, we are addressing the need for more cider apple production in the Hudson Valley and throughout New York.
 Growing cider-specific apples that are increasingly in demand presents a profitable opportunity for growers and will further distinguish orchard-based ciders.
 In 2017, we organized the planting of 5,000 cider trees on 15 orchards in New York.
 We also led a tour of England’s cider country for a group of apple growers and cider makers, focused on observing orchard systems and learning about the economics of their mature cider industry.
 As an outcome, we have conducted informational meetings on the economic potential in growing cider varieties in New York, and offered a sensory education about cider for growers across the state.